Phase Transitions for Sparse Random Sets Under Linear Forms: Proofs for Section

-We partition the collection of all such matrices $\mathcal A$ based on the $\ell$ subsets\footnote{More precisely, the partition is based on the $\ell$ subsets of $[t] \times [h]$ corresponding to these $\ell$ values.} of $\left(a_{i,j} \right)_{1 \leq i \leq t, 1 \leq j \leq h}$ corresponding to the $\ell$ distinct values.
+We partition the collection of all such matrices $\mathcal A$ based on the $\ell$ subsets of the entries of $\left(a_{i,j} \right)_{i \in [t], j \in [h]}$ that correspond to the $\ell$ distinct values in the matrix $\mathcal A$.
 We break into cases based on the values of $\ell$ and $t$.
-The following discussion is to be understood as having fixed one of the blocks of the partition.
-We will occasionally assume that we are working with a specific fixed block of the partition.
+The following discussion is to be understood as having fixed one of the blocks of this partition.
+We will occasionally assume that we are working with a specific fixed block of this partition.